armandosunny/EcoNicheS/README.md

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/32b7bc3e-08c8-4565-ac45-7533c1def0d5)

-Biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution.
-For the example shown in this manual through images and databases, all available models were selected. https://www.nature.com/articles/s41598-023-45887-6
+Biomod2 is a library that allows the analysis of species distribution through 10 models: GLM, GBM, GAM, CTA, ANN, SRE, FDA, RF, MAXENT and MAXNET, that is, it is an ensemble analysis method, so, multiple models can be selected for analysis execution<sup>2</sup>.
+For the example shown in this manual through images and databases, all available models were selected.

 ![image](https://github.com/armandosunny/EcoNicheS-2.0.0/assets/25662791/96a4dd3d-02bf-4fd9-bb2e-dbbdff5ca604)